jonathanhogg/flitter/docs/canvas3d.md

 :::{note}
 Setting `cull_face=:front` is similar to, but **not** the same as inverting all of the models in a render group.
-Inverting a model reverses the face winding *and* the normal direction of each vertex, and thus makes all of the back faces into front faces and vice versa.
+Inverting a model reverses the face winding *and* the normal direction of each vertex.
+Culling the front faces results in the back faces being drawn using their original normals, i.e., they will only be lit by lights behind the model (or ambient lighting).
 :::

 `vertex=`*TEXT*